 Full Score/Marks | 1600 | 36 |

-Now that you have seen the key details regarding both examinations, let’s compare these exams on the basis of exam format now.
-Both exams follow somewhat similar exam patterns.
+Now that you have seen the key highlights regarding both examinations, let’s compare these exams based on exam format now.
+SAT Vs ACT: both exams follow somewhat similar exam patterns.
 The subjects are almost similar yet the number of questions and duration of each section are different.

 The SAT exam pattern is as follows: